amplitude/amplitude-docs/content/collections/data/en/streaming-transformations.md

 landing: false
 exclude_from_sitemap: false
 ---
-Amplitude now provides customers with the ability to stream pre-existing transformed event and event properties.
-This includes support for Custom Events, Derived Properties, Transformed Events, Transformed Properties.
+Amplitude now provides you with the ability to stream pre-existing transformed event and event properties.
+This includes support for Custom Events, Derived Properties, Transformed Events, and Transformed Properties.
 With this feature, you can now select any existing transformations you made in Amplitude taxonomy when setting up your streaming configuration.

 ## Feature availability

 This feature is available with **Amplitude paid plans only**.
-You need to be on a PLUS/Growth/Enterprise plan to create the corresponding transformations in Amplitude before streaming it out.
+You need to be on a PLUS/Growth/Enterprise plan to create the corresponding transformations in Amplitude before streaming them out.
 See the [pricing page](https://Amplitude.com/pricing) for details.

 ## Setup